atamarzban/dejframework/README.md

 The specified action on the specified controller will be executed when the route triggers.
 # Service Provider / Dependency Injector
-Constantly Instantianting classes and passing dependencies to them can become a repetitive task in php development.
+Constantly Instantiating classes and passing dependencies to them can become a repetitive task in php development.
 The \dej\App Service provider aims to makes this process as DRY as possible.
 Using this service provider, you don't need to add **use** statements in each file and pass dependencies.
 Take This example:

 ```php
 /**